vivianemartini/toDoList/README.md

-## To-do list
+## To-do list Page

-Projeto desenvolvido em React.
+Project developed in React.

 ##
-Aplicação de controle de tarefas no estilo **to-do list**, que contém as seguintes funcionalidades:
+Task management application in **to-do list** style, which contains the following features:

-- Adicionar uma nova tarefa
+- Add a new task
-- Marcar e desmarcar uma tarefa como concluída
+- Mark and unmark a task as completed
-- Remover uma tarefa da listagem
+- Remove a task from the listing
-- Mostrar o progresso de conclusão das tarefas
+Show the progress of task completion

-Utilizar conceitos como:
+Use concepts such as:

-- Estados
+- States
-- Imutabilidade do estado
+- State immutability
-- Listas e chaves no ReactJS
+- Lists and keys in ReactJS
-- Propriedades
+= Properties
-- Componentização
+- Componentization

 ## Preview